 When patients don’t follow these directions closely is when problems arise and long-term results are affected.

-For example, if you were to sit directly on your buttocks or lean on one side of your buttocks for even an hour or so, this could actually cause the fat cells that were injected into your hips and buttocks to migrate to another area.
-That’s because the fat is still malleable and unstable at this point.
+For example, if you were to sit directly on your buttocks or lean on one side of your buttocks for even an hour or so, this could actually cause the excess fat that were injected into your hips and buttocks to migrate to another area.
+That’s because the injected fat is still malleable and unstable at this point.

 Think of it this way: Directly after BBL surgery, the fat in your buttocks and hips is acting a bit like toothpaste in a tube.
 That is, if you were to press on one end of a tube of toothpaste, the toothpaste would expand to the opposite end of the tube and cause that side of the tube to expand.
 There would also be a depression left where you pushed down.